HalidMahama/PLANES/README.md

 continue towrads a destination off-ramp.

 How to run the simulation
-You can run the simulation by issuing the following command in terminal or command window:
+You can run the simulation by issuing the following command in terminal or command window from the home directory of planes:

-python randrouplat.py -c freeway.sumo.cfg -g
+python planes.py -c freeway.sumo.cfg -g